mridul037/mridul037/README.md

 **Quote of the hour:**

-The act of describing a program in unambiguous detail and the act of programming are one and the same.
+If debugging is the process of removing software bugs, then programming must be the process of putting them in.

-~ Kevlin Henney
+~ Edsger W. Dijkstra
 <pre>

 </pre>